-If you hold down the [4] (Telephoto) side of the zoom button, the zoom operation will stop when the optical zoom factor reaches its maximum.
-Momentarily releasing the zoom button and then holding down its [4] (Telephoto) side will switch to digital zoom, which you can use to set an even higher zoom factor.
+If you hold the zoom controller towards [4] (Telephoto), the zoom operation will stop when the optical zoom factor reaches its maximum.
+Momentarily releasing the zoom controller and then holding it again towards [4] (Telephoto) will switch to digital zoom, which you can use to set an even higher zoom factor.